kbengine/kbengine/kbe/src/lib/python/Doc/library/os.path.rst

 .. function:: samefile(path1, path2)

    Return ``True`` if both pathname arguments refer to the same file or directory.
-   On Unix, this is determined by the device number and i-node number and raises an exception if a :func:`os.stat` call on either pathname fails.
+   This is determined by the device number and i-node number and raises an exception if a :func:`os.stat` call on either pathname fails.

-   On Windows, two files are the same if they resolve to the same final path name using the Windows API call GetFinalPathNameByHandle.
-This function raises an exception if handles cannot be obtained to either file.

    Availability: Unix, Windows.

    .. versionchanged:: 3.2
       Added Windows support.

+   .. versionchanged:: 3.4
+      Windows now uses the same implementation as all other platforms.

 .. function:: sameopenfile(fp1, fp2)